-Expert Spotlight: Dr. Tara Smith
+Expert Spotlight: Five Questions with Dr. Tara Smith

 1. We're big zombie dorks and you're known for incorporating zombies into your research and lectures!
 Why?!
 What do zombies and infectious diseases have in common?

 In most of the modern zombie stories, zombies are caused by a microbe, so zombie-ism is an infectious disease.
 In 28 Days Later, the “Rage” virus came from laboratory chimpanzees.
 In World War Z, the Solanum virus appeared first in China and then spread globally.
 In The Walking Dead, we don’t know the origin of the virus, but it seems to infect everyone.
 In The Last of Us and Girl with All the Gifts, zombies are caused by a fungus.
 So I try to take advantage of this pop-culture phenomenon and use zombies as an entertaining way to talk about disease transmission and control.

 2. What kind of research projects are you working on right now?

 We have a number of things underway; most focus on antibiotic resistance and epidemiology broadly, and trying to understand the evolution and epidemiology of Staphylococcus aureus.
 We just published some student projects examining S. aureus on local beaches and from local geese populations, and are still analyzing data and working on manuscripts from larger projects of S. aureus in farmers.
 We’re also putting together a new science communication and education project focusing on vaccines.

 3. On a scale of one to 10, one being apocalypse and 10 being utopia, how optimistic are you about society combating antibiotic resistance and superbugs?
 What do you think can be done - by consumers, policymakers, researchers, food companies, etc?